PeepDB-dev/peepdb/README.md

 - **Secure Storage**: Securely store database connection details with encryption.
 - **Lightweight**: Minimal footprint, designed for speed.

-> **Note:** Currently, peepDB supports one connection per database type (e.g., one MySQL, one PostgreSQL, one MariaDB) concurrently.

 ## 📦 Installation

 Currently, peepDB is not available on PyPI.
 To install it, follow these steps: